 The Lion City might as well be synonymous with chicken rice, although calling it our national food inspires our Malaysian neighbours to debate this issue ardently online.

 Us Singaporeans are nothing short of an opinionated bunch, and everyone seems to have specific preferences when it comes to the the best chicken rice in Singapore.

 A number of nuanced factors play into individuals pledging loyalty to a particular store.
 Everything from the dish’s style (choose between steamed, roast, and soya sauce chicken); the fragrant greasiness of the rice; the silky texture of the meat and skin that’s achieved by gingerly poaching the bird; and even the sweet-savoury flavours of the accompanying sauces and chilli can inspire the most fervent discussions.

-Read on for our list of the nation’s most beloved chicken rice stalls.
+Read on for our list of the best chicken rice in Singapore.

 Boon Tong Kee was founded in 1979 by Thian Boon Hua as a humble chicken rice stall in Chinatown.
 The brand currently has multiple outlets and is renowned for serving the dish Cantonese-style with young, white cut chicken.
 Make a feast out of your visit by ordering other zi char dishes like barbecued suckling pig, crispy cereal prawns, and steamed egg with crab meat.